 We follow a five year history cycle from 4th through 8th grade that prepares students for high school humanities.
 This is followed community wide and we choose our materials for most classes based on the time period of focus.
 Our curriculum is taught as a “core” with homework required to be completed by students on a weekly basis in all classes considered a “core”.
 Parents will be helping students to complete assignments and work through the curriculum on days they are not on campus.

 - Great Books– This literature class is taught from selected Great Books lists specific to grade level.
 Upper grammar school will have reading assigned outside of class.
 Exploration of literature through the use of a story board, socratic discussion, written narrations, and embodied learning elements, all meant to deepen the student’s experience and understanding of the material discussed.

 - History – using the Guerber’s History series by Christine Miller as our spine, students will explore the main events of history relative to the current history cycle through discussion, hands on projects, and in class celebrations.

 - Latin – will be taught using Song School Latin for upper elementary I, which is geared towards children starting their Latin studies and meant to be a fun introduction to Latin.
-Upper Elementary II & III will learn Latin for Children Primer A/B and Logic School will be doing Latin Alive.
+Upper Elementary II & III will learn Latin for Children Primer A/B and Logic School will be doing Primer B or Latin Alive.